IBM-Cloud/todo-apps/java/README.md

 ### Additional Information

-We are using the cloudfoundry-runtime library to help with accessing service info from VCAP_SERVICES, however it is not recommended that you use this library as it is being deprecated.
-Instead you should look into using the [spring-cloud library](https://github.com/spring-projects/spring-cloud) instead.
-We are not using it yet because there is a [bug](https://github.com/spring-projects/spring-cloud/pull/20) related to parsing Mongo DB service info that needs to make it into a release first.
+This project is leveraging the [spring-cloud library](https://github.com/spring-projects/spring-cloud) to help retrieve service information from the VCAP_SERVICES environment variable.
+See the ToDoStoreFactory class for an example of how you can use this library to more easily use the information within VCAP_SERVICES.